-Universal Health Services, Inc. (UHS) is the largest facility-based behavioral health provider in the country, with its subsidiaries operating 195 behavioral health facilities in 37 states, Puerto Rico and the U.S. Virgin Islands.
+Universal Health Services, Inc. (UHS) is the largest facility-based behavioral health provider in the country, with its subsidiaries operating 195 behavioral health facilities in 37 states, Washington, DC, Puerto Rico and the U.S. Virgin Islands.

 When UHS entered the behavioral health industry with the acquisition of four behavioral health facilities in 1983, we established a philosophy of caring for patients who need mental health services with kindness, dignity and respect, while we provide them with a supportive environment and treatment to help them heal.

 That's a philosophy that we've continued to follow as we have grown consistently over the past 31 years.
-Now we are the nation's largest facilities-based provider of mental health services, with 195 facilities in 37 states, Puerto Rico and the U.S. Virgin Islands.
+Now we are the nation's largest facilities-based provider of mental health services, with 195 facilities in 37 states, Washington, DC, Puerto Rico and the U.S. Virgin Islands.